Yun-Hui/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project

-Objective of the assignment:
+## Objective of the assignment:

-Develop a r script called run_analysis to complete the following:
+Develop a script called run_analysis.E to complete the following:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.